FreeCAD/FreeCAD-addons/README.md

 To submit your workbench to the repository you must also need the following tasks to be completed:
 1. Announce your Workbench on the FreeCAD Forums
-2. Create a PR and add your Workbench to the [FreeCAD-Addon_Details](https://github.com/FreeCAD/FreeCAD-addons/blob/master/FreeCAD-Addon-Details.md) page.
-3. Create a dedicated page for your workbench on the FreeCAD wiki (don't forget to add `[[Category:Addons]]` to it) + add it to https://freecadweb.org/wiki/External_workbenches
+2. Create a dedicated page for your workbench on the FreeCAD wiki (don't forget to add `[[Category:Addons]]` to it) + add it to https://freecadweb.org/wiki/External_workbenches
-4. Create an entry on https://www.freecadweb.org/wiki/Template:DevWorkbenches
+3. Create an entry on https://www.freecadweb.org/wiki/Template:DevWorkbenches
-5. Tag (AKA 'label) your Github repo with the following: `freecad`, `addons`, and `workbench`
+4. Tag (AKA 'label) your Github repo with the following: `freecad`, `addons`, and `workbench`
-6. Make sure you have a simple SVG logo of your workbench (no larger than 10kb) that can be used to represent it in the Addon Manager dialog.
+5. Make sure you have a simple SVG logo of your workbench (no larger than 10kb) that can be used to represent it in the Addon Manager dialog.
 The PR to FreeCAD master must include the:

-    6a. logo which needs to be added to [`FreeCAD/src/Mod/AddonManger/Resources/icons`](https://github.com/FreeCAD/FreeCAD/tree/master/src/Mod/AddonManager/Resources/icons) in the following format: **`<WorkbenchName>_workbench_icon.svg`**.
+    5a. logo which needs to be added to [`FreeCAD/src/Mod/AddonManger/Resources/icons`](https://github.com/FreeCAD/FreeCAD/tree/master/src/Mod/AddonManager/Resources/icons) in the following format: **`<WorkbenchName>_workbench_icon.svg`**.

-    6b. path to said above icon needs to be added to [`FreeCAD/src/Mod/AddonManger/Resources/AddonManager.qrc`](https://github.com/FreeCAD/FreeCAD/tree/master/src/Mod/AddonManager/Resources/AddonManager.qrc)
+    5b. path to said above icon needs to be added to [`FreeCAD/src/Mod/AddonManger/Resources/AddonManager.qrc`](https://github.com/FreeCAD/FreeCAD/tree/master/src/Mod/AddonManager/Resources/AddonManager.qrc)
+6. Please structure the README.md file in a way that makes it easy to understand while reading from the Addon Manager dialog.
+Example: [SheetMetal Workbench](https://github.com/shaise/FreeCAD_SheetMetal/blob/master/README.md)
+   **Note the use of:** screenshots, screencasts, mentioning of Licence, Changelog etc...

 ### Translating External Workbenches